Thanhdan0811/adobe-photoshop-2023/01-basic.md

 - (4) Right click on layer + select Quick Export as
 - PNG-24 : maximun quality and transparency.
 - (3), (4) will export layer that be selected.

+# Crop and Straighten Phots
+- press C to active crop tool.
+- click straighten on options bar , then click on the canva hold and drag follow the axis we want photoshop rotate.
+- We can select content-Aware : Photoshop will aware content and match to new crop.
+- If select : delete cropped pixels => after drop will lose others frame.

+# Resize Images
+-